Speakeasy Logo

 • Add a 128x128 dimension image file called icon[.jpg|.png]to display on the NuGet package page.

 • Review the NUGET.md file, which is similar to the main README.md but excludes the SDK Installation and Available Operations sections.
-For more details, see Editing Your SDK Docs.
+For more details, see Editing SDK Docs.

 PHP

-1. Create a Packagist (opens in a new tab) account (if needed).
+1. Create a Packagist account and manually create the Packagist package.

-2. Generate a Safe API Token:
+2. Generate a Main API Token:

 3. Update GitHub Action Secrets with Packagist credentials: